 This translates to: set priorities and boundaries.
-Those family values and character traits in mind will help us pick our battles, because it helps us keep in mind what really matters most.
+Those family values and character traits in mind will help us pick our battles.
+They help us keep in mind what really matters most.

-I guarantee I can walk into my parents’ bedroom TODAY and find a copy of the original version of this book – now “rewritten and updated for a new generation of parents.”
+I guarantee I can walk into my parents’ bedroom TODAY and find a copy of the original version of this book.
 Thanks for keeping them sane, Dr. Dobson.

-But in general, my parents knew what truly important traits they wanted to develop in me, and they picked their battles based on those.
-My bedroom always looked like a landfill, I spent hours every night on the phone in my room (but I didn’t have my own line – the dream of all teen girls in the 90s) and my curfew wasn’t until 12:30 a.m..
-But I also got my first job in eighth grade working Saturday mornings as a receptionist for a family friend’s veterinarian clinic.
+But I got my first job in eighth grade working Saturday mornings as a receptionist for a family friend’s veterinarian clinic.
 I went to church every Sunday.
 I traveled on trips with through college.
 I painted faces at block parties in lower income neighborhood and served meals for the organizations my mom worked with as a social worker.
 I tried all kind of sports and instruments and other activities when I showed an interest.

 Fast forward to the adult version of me.
 I foster authentic relationships with family and close friends.
 I give back.
 I work hard and travel often and try to appreciate all the great things life has to offer.
-I also live in a usually-cluttered house and over-schedule and over-plan the other humans living in my house.
+I also live in a usually-cluttered house.
+I over-schedule and over-plan the other humans living in my house.
 Ah well, I come by all of it honestly.

 It’s like Where’s Waldo – can you pick out my red laptop workstation from the lego/puzzle/junk pile?